1 Culture, civilization, kitsch

 Kitsch is the slick that was left coating the whole world when the wave of modernism went out.

 Nostalgia is the style of a society that has to keep on reinventing everything and yet can’t make anything new.

 Kitsch is the lurid corpse light which is given off by the mouldering cadaver of dead forms.

 In the wonderland of kitsch we divide our time between the latest fads and the hollowest nostalgia.

 Nostalgia now recalls us not to a richer and more authentic reality but to the artificial images of technicolour kitsch.

 We now dose ourselves with the stimulant of novelty and the soporific of nostalgia.
 We want to ride into the future cushioned by our cosy reveries, while our mouths drool to feast on the next thrill.

-We are mawkishly nostalgic in proportion to our rootless mobility.
+People are mawkishly nostalgic in proportion to their rootless mobility.